How do I get started?

 Specialized Work Experience

-What is the difference between the specialized work experiences that meet criteria for IFS and IMHS?
+What is the difference between the specialized work experiences that meet criteria for IFS/ECFS and IMHS/ECMHS?

-Infant Family Specialist (IFS) work experience is typically broader and encompasses many of the ways that applicants might work with the families of infants and toddlers including case management, Part C service coordination, parent education, and family support.
+Infant Family Specialist (IFS) or Early Childhood Family Specialist (ECFS) work experience is typically broader and encompasses many of the ways that applicants might work with the families of infants and toddlers including case management, Part C service coordination, parent education, and family support.

-I am Bachelor’s prepared and work in an infant/toddler classroom.
-I receive reflective supervision regarding the infants/toddlers and their families.
-Do I qualify for IFS?
+I am Bachelor’s prepared and work in an infant/toddler or early childhood classroom.
+I receive reflective supervision regarding the infants/toddlers or young children and their families.
+Do I qualify for IFS/ECFS?

-CT-AIMH does not count classroom experience toward the specialized work experience requirement for IFS mainly because, while a focus on social emotional development is one of the roles, it is not the primary role of an infant/toddler teacher.
+CT-AIMH does not count classroom experience toward the specialized work experience requirement for IFS/ECFS mainly because, while a focus on social emotional development is one of the roles, it is not the primary role of an infant/toddler teacher.
 Quality early care and education settings certainly use opportunities in the daily routine to promote social and emotional development, but are also charged with feeding, diapering/toileting, care, safety, and curriculum development that promotes all domains of development.
-The primary work of most early care & education settings is not supporting the relationships that surround the infant/toddler.
-It is our hope that early care & education providers, especially those who pursue and earn Endorsement®, do work with infant mental health principles in mind, which is why the competencies that are required for IFA are nearly identical to those required for IFS.
-Experience in an early care & education setting is valuable and can be counted toward meeting the requirements for CT-AIMH Endorsement® as an IFA.
+The primary work of most early care & education settings is not supporting the relationships that surround the infant/toddler or young children.
+It is our hope that early care & education providers, especially those who pursue and earn Endorsement®, do work with infant and early childhood mental health principles in mind, which is why the competencies that are required for IFA/ECFA are nearly identical to those required for IFS/ECFS.
+Experience in an early care & education setting is valuable and can be counted toward meeting the requirements for CT-AIMH Endorsement® as an IFA/ECFA.

 How many infants or toddlers do I need to work with to meet the specialized work criteria?

-CT-AIMH believes that Endorsement® applicants should have enough experience with infants/toddlers so that the persons who complete the reference rating forms can confidently answer questions about the applicant’s knowledge and skills related to the promotion/practice of infant mental health.
+CT-AIMH believes that Endorsement® applicants should have enough experience with infants/toddlers or young children so that the persons who complete the reference rating forms can confidently answer questions about the applicant’s knowledge and skills related to the promotion/practice of infant or early childhood mental health.

-Minimum two years paid, post Bachelor’s, professional work experience providing prevention and/or early intervention services that promote infant mental health.
+Minimum two years paid, post Bachelor’s, professional work experience providing prevention and/or early intervention services that promote infant mental health or early childhood mental health.
 Work experience meets this criterion as long as the applicant has:

-- Served a minimum of 10 families of infants/toddlers (birth to 36 months) and,
+- Served a minimum of 10 families of infants/toddlers (birth to 36 months) and/or children 3-6 years and,

-- A primary focus of the services provided is the social-emotional needs of infant/toddler and,
+- A primary focus of the services provided is the social-emotional needs of infant/toddler and/or children 3-6 years and,

 Does work experience with pregnant women and families count towards the work experience requirement for IFS and IMHS?